BAND MEMBERS:

 Miles began Suzuki violin at the age of 3 and switched to bluegrass fiddle when he was 6.
 He began his studies with Catherine Manning of Manning Music in Berkeley, CA, and has since studied with Tristan Clarridge of Crooked Still, Chad Manning of The David Grisman Quintet, Grammy Award winning jazz violinist Mads Tolling, and Darol Anger.

-Andrew Osborn is an award-winning, bluegrass upright bass player, trombonist, and vocalist from San Rafael, California.
+Andrew Osborn is an award-winning, bluegrass upright bass player, vocalist, sousaphonist, and trombonist from San Rafael, California.
 At the age of 4, Andrew began his musical education on the fiddle.
-As a small child, Andrew’s father Joe took him to many Bluegrass music festivals, where he would fall asleep in his tent listening to all-night jam sessions.
-At the age of 9, Andrew became fascinated by the trombone, which he saw when his father was appearing in a production of The Music Man.
-At age 11, he added the string bass to his list, after falling in love with the instrument at a local Bluegrass festival.
+As a small child, Andrew was exposed to bluegrass through his father’s fiddle playing and through bluegrass festivals.
+At the age of 9, Andrew started playing the trombone.
+At age 11, he started playing upright bass after falling in love with the instrument at a local Bluegrass festival.

 Ian Ly is a flatpick guitarist who makes his home in San Francisco.
 Drawing upon the influence of guitar greats like Clarence White, Tony Rice, Doc Watson, and Norman Blake, Ian’s picking demonstrates both a reverence for the rich history of American acoustic guitar and a sense of violent, reckless abandon.